Alburnus mento

 Alburnus mento, the lake bleak, is a species of ray-finned fish belonging to the family Leuciscidae, which includes the minnows, daces and related fishes.
 Its distribution is in subalpine lakes in Germany and Austria.

 Taxonomy

-Alburnus mento was first formally described as Aspius mento in 1837 by the Austrian ichthyologist Johann Jakob Heckel with its type locality given as Lake Traun, near Gmunden in Austria.
+Alburnus mento was first formally described as Aspius mento in 1837 by the Austrian ichthyologist Johann Jakob Heckel with its type locality given as Lake Traunsee, near Gmunden in Austria.
 This taxon has been treated as a synonym of the Danube bleak (A. chalcoides) but is now regarded as a valid species.
 This species is classified as a member of the genus Alburnus, a genus in which many of the fishes share the English common name of bleak, within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Alburnus mento belongs to the genus Alburnus a name derived from the Latin for whitefish but it also refers to the bleak, a name which means pale in English, in reference to the pale non lustrous colour of A. alburnus.
 The specific name, mento, is derived from the Latin mentum, meaning chin, a reference to the lower jaw of this fish protruding beyond the upper jaw.